 Learn more about any order funnels in the Conversion Details article.

-Click the Add exclusion step button to exclude a step from your funnel.
+Click on the EXCLUSION STEPS header and click the +Add button to exclude a step from your funnel.

-For example, say you are an ecommerce company who wants to check if users who did not check their spending are more likely to buy a product.
+For example, if your product was an ecommerce retail company and you want to understand if users who browse for additional products between adding something to their cart and checking out are less likely to complete a purchase.
 To answer this question, you could create a funnel with three steps:

 Further example use cases: